jdimauro/witch-lights/README.md

 And since we're using ribbon cable to send the power and data signals down the length of the installation, we probably want to use screw terminals to connect those wires to the arduino.

-Therefore, you're going to need to make a circuit board for the arduino due so it can talk to the neopixels and hook up to the ribbon cable.
+Therefore, you're going to need to make a circuit board for the Arduino Due so it can talk to the NeoPixels and hook up to the ribbon cable.

 ![Witch Light Arduino Perma-Proto Board](https://raw.githubusercontent.com/jdimauro/witch-lights/master/docs/wl-ard-proto.png)

 Use an Adafruit Perma-Proto Half-Size board and solder a pair of 10-pin screw terminals to it, and wire it up as shown in the photograph above.

 The 74AHCT125 chip is installed so that the little "U" cutout faces to the right of the board, matching the little "U" cutout in the socket.

+(TODO: detail shot of 74HCT125 chip)

 **Be certain to wire the data line from pin 6 to the indicated terminal in the photo, and connect the white data line cable to the other indicated terminal on the other side; if you hook them up incorrectly, the NeoPixels will light up erratically or not at all.**